jackyliang/Drexel-Shaft-Protection/README.md

         ERROR: It seems like it's not your registration time yet.
 If it is, then try again in a few seconds.

 	This is normal as the script cannot find the dropdown that selects your term.
 It will work when you execute the script on the registration time.

+### People love the Drexel Shaft Protection

+	"I wish I'd had this in undergrad.
+LOL."

+	"Drexel-shaft-protection" I think we could all use a bit more of that"

+	"Why do you come up with all this shit AFTER we're getting ready to graduate?
+I could've used this so many times, instead of having to wake up early and register for classes."

+	"Jacky "Jesus" Liang"

 ### What custom Python libraries I used